![]() |

 Attractions

-A couple of attractions in Haria that are certainly worth a mention here are firstly the small art gallery called
+A couple of attractions in Haria that are certainly worth a mention here are firstly the small art gallery called "La Galleria El Aljibe de Haria" which is situated opposite the main town hall building.
+Contact details for more information about future exhibitions is:

 La Galleria El Aljibe de Haria

-Plaza de la Constitución, s/n
+Plaza de la Constitucion, s/n

 35520